Caroline Darian, auteure de "J'ai cessé de t'appeler papa", engagée avec le #mendorspas contre la soumission chimique et les violences invisibles.

 A Family Tragedy Revealed

 The legal case that affected Caroline Darian's family revealed the extent of the problem of chemical submission.
 Her father was arrested after being caught filming under women's skirts.
-Investigators discovered thousands of photographs and videos showing his unconscious wife being raped by strangers.
-Caroline's mother had no knowledge of these acts until the evidence was presented to her.
-This family tragedy strengthened Caroline's determination to act and raise public awareness.
+Investigators discovered thousands of photos and videos showing his unconscious wife being raped by strangers.
+Caroline’s mother had no knowledge of these acts until the evidence was presented to her.
+This family tragedy strengthened Caroline’s determination to act and raise public awareness.

 Overcoming Preconceptions